 This podcast is Part 3 in a series on “A Shifting Global Economy,” which engages our researchers in International Business and Economics on changes in the global economy driven by political, social, technological and other global trends.
-You can check out Part 1 here and Part 2 here.
+You can check out Part 1 here, Part 2 here, and Part 4 here.
 Listen as our analysts talk about some interesting social and technological trends, including the impact of a growing digital economy and the integration of technology en masse into everyday life across the world.

 MaaS Global’s “Whim” application (Click here for more info)